zshipko/libtwombly/README.md

 It it based on a lightly modified version of the [Anti-Grain Geometry](http://www.antigrain.com/) library (version 2.4) and is meant to be superfically similar to cairo or the HTML5 canvas api -- with the low level components available when needed.

-libtwombly supports 8 and 16 bit, gray, rgb and rgba images.
+libtwombly supports 8 and 16 bit and 32bit gray, rgb and rgba images.

 Only tested on OSX, Linux, FreeBSD and OpenBSD